 While these illnesses can be fatal, they don’t have to be.

 About 90% of risk for heart disease can be explained by smoking, poor nutrition, lack of physical activity, poor weight management, and leveled biomarkers, such as high blood pressure and blood lipid levels.

 The most important way to lower your risk and prevent heart disease is to adopt a healthy lifestyle.

 best.
-Not only does a wholesome diet protect your heart, but it also improves blood pressure, cholesterol and insulin sensitivity, helps manage weight, balances hormones and improves mood and energy levels.
+A wholesome diet protects your heart and improves blood pressure, cholesterol, and insulin sensitivity helps manage weight, balances hormones, and improves mood and energy levels.

 Try to create a diet with foods like:

 - Fruits: especially different types of berries that are high in antioxidants